Actionable Tips to Implement TODAY

-In 2017 alone, an estimated $29 billion revenue from the beauty industry was recorded.
+In 2019 the beauty industry is valued at over $500 Billion (USD).
 All signs and projections indicate that this bustling industry is not going to stop anytime soon.
-In 2020, this projected income is estimated to sky-rocket up to $158 billion.
+In 2020, the projected annual revenue from the beauty industry is estimated to sky-rocket up to $158 billion.

 Countless beauty salons and stores are vying to get a slice of that pie.
 Are you one of them?

 With everyone else fighting to get the attention of beauty consumers, how can you make sure you get your name out there?

 Worry not, this article will walk you through everything you need from start to finish to run a successful and profitable ecommerce store.

 First, let’s take a look at your business.

 Consider Payment Options